steepleian/weewx-Weather34/README.md

 Apart from Brian Underdown without him, this template would never exist, I would aslo like to acknowledge the following people: -

 Jerry Dietrich for his massive contribution in converting my wild ideas into reality, putting me straight on my mediocre coding skills and having the patience of a dozen saints.
+Aslo Stephen, Sean, Chris, Ray, Mauro, Frank for their invaluable contribution.

 Gary Roderick for his original coding of Highcharts for WeeWX.